Saam09/Saam09/README.md

 - 👋 Hi, I’m @Saam09
-- 👀 I’m interested in Coding and learning new stuff
+- 👀 I’m currently learning about Web Development frontend and backend.
-- 🌱 I’m currently learning Web Development
+- 🌱 I am in my second year of Computer Science Engineering at Loyola-ICAM College of Engineering and technology.
-- 📫 How to reach me saamjwesley@gmail.com
+- 📫 you can reach me via email: saamjwesley@gmail.com